Baltimore Penn StationConstruction & Updates

 Under construction

-The 150-year-old Baltimore & Potomac Tunnel just south of Penn Station is being replaced with the new Frederick Douglass Tunnel — the largest single rail infrastructure project on the Northeast Corridor outside of the Gateway program.
-The current tunnel limits Acela speeds to 30 mph through Baltimore.
+The 150-year-old Baltimore & Potomac Tunnel just south of Penn Station is being replaced by the new $6B Frederick Douglass Tunnel — two new ~2-mile tubes for electrified Amtrak and MARC trains, the largest single rail infrastructure project on the NEC outside of Gateway.
+As of 2026, geotechnical investigations are complete, utility surveys are beginning mid-year, and contractors are establishing work zones.
+The current tunnel limits trains to 30 mph through Baltimore; the new one supports up to 100 mph.

 MARC Penn Line Service Expansion